Netanyahu acknowledges 'tragic mistake' after Rafah strike kills dozens of Palestinians

 Around 80% of Gaza's 2.3 million people have fled their homes, severe hunger is widespread and U.N. officials say parts of the territory are experiencing famine.

 Magdy reported from Cairo.
-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Colleen Barry in Rome contributed to this report.
+Associated Press writers Zeke Miller in Washington, Kirsten Grieshaber in Berlin, Jon Gambrell in Dubai, United Arab Emirates and Colleen Barry in Rome contributed.

 Follow AP's coverage of the war at https://apnews.com/hub/israel-hamas-war